akoskm/akoskm.github.io/_posts/2015-06-27-deploy-changes-with-git-push.md

 type: post
 ---

-Automated deployment processes are great, simply because you can spend more time developing your app and less time following tedious, repetitive tasks.
+Automated deployments are great, simply because you can spend more time developing your app and less time following tedious, repetitive tasks.

-It also minimizes the human factor which makes your deployments more reliable and error-free.
-And it's dead simple.
+They also minimize the human factor of the whole processes so it's more predictable, reliable and error-free.

-This article will show you how I automated my deployment script with Git Hooks.

-Start off by creating a bare git repository on the server:
+I assume you already have a bare git repository on the server which looks similar to this:

-<pre><code class="hljs text">$ mkdir akoskm.github.io
-$ cd akoskm.github.io/
-$ git init --bare
-Initialized empty Git repository in /home/akoskm/akoskm.github.io/
-</code></pre>

-If you're unfamiliar with bare git repositories here's a great explanation [What is a bare git repository?](http://www.saintsjd.com/2011/01/what-is-a-bare-git-repository/)
-In short, a working git repository is where you will commit changes, while the bare repository only shares those changes between clones (other working repositories).

-`git init --bare` will create the following directories:

 <pre><code class="hljs text">branches
 config